ceflynn/Pandas-V-Excel/README.md

 ## Conclusions

 I was correct in my assumption that it would be easy to overlook errors in data while working in a spreadsheet and that it is safer to wrangle data using pandas and python.
+So when would I still use Excel or Sheets...
+To be continued